Incheon: Trains

 Local service to Guro, Seoul, Cheongnyangni, Uijeongbu and Soyosan is offered by Seoul's subway Line 1.
 The line has 11 stations within Incheon and connects to the Incheon Subway at Bupyeong and Juan stations.

 Rapid service on the same line to Yongsan station in Seoul depart from Dongincheon station and stops at major stations.

 The Airport Express (AREX) line runs from Incheon International Airport to Seoul Station via Gimpo International Airport.
 The Incheon-Gimpo section was opened in March 2007 and was extended to Seoul station in December 2010.
-Passengers can choose a high-speed service stopping only at Incheon airport and Seoul, which takes 43 minutes but departs only every half-hour; or the all-station service which takes 53 minutes but leaves every six minutes.
+Passengers can choose an express service stopping only at Incheon airport and Seoul, which takes 43 minutes, or the all-station service which takes 53 minutes.

 KTX service was introduced on the AREX line on 30 June 2014, with stops at Incheon International Airport station and Geomam station.
 There are additional plans to use the newly built Suin Line to bring KTX service to Incheon station by 2021.